‘Sports Illustrated’ Model Anne De Paula Shows Off Ample Cleavage In Sports Bra On Instagram

 Beyond happy and excited to share this sneak peek with you guys and say that I AM BACK for my 3rd year with my @si_swimsuit fam ????????
 We went all the way to KENYA to make some pretty cool images.
 Can’t wait for the magazine to be out in MAY and share much more!!!! ???????? @hemingwayscollection

 But Anne wasn’t the only Sports Illustrated beauty on the trip.
 Her fellow swimsuit model, Robin Holzken, was also shooting in the gorgeous African nation.
-And when the magazine posted a photo of Robin on their verified account, Anne gushed about her partner in crime in the comment section: “Babe you are so beautiful!!!
+And when the magazine posted a photo of Robin on their verified account, Anne gushed about her partner in crime in the comment section.

+“Babe you are so beautiful!!!
 We had so much fun there together,” she wrote.